 Not only has Jesus been removed, but the LOA teachers of today claim that we can become gods.
 Here are a few startling excerpts from the book, The Secret:

 - “You are God in a physical body.
 You are spirit in the flesh.
 You are eternal life expressing itself as you.
 You are a cosmic being.
 You are all power.
 You are all wisdom.
-You are all intelligence.
+You are all intelligent.
 You are perfection.
 You are magnificent.
 You are the creator, and you are creating the creation of you on this planet.”

 - “The earth turns on its orbit for You.
 The oceans ebb and flow for You.
 The birds sing for You.
-The sun rises and it sets for You.
+The sun rises, and it sets for You.
 The stars come out for You.
-Every beautiful thing you see, every wondrous thing you experience, is all there, for You.
+Every beautiful thing you see, every wondrous thing you experience, is all there for You.
 Take a look around.
-None of it can exist, without You.”
+None of it can exist without You.”
 Note: The word You (capitalized) addresses the reader, not God.

 - “So whatever way you look at it, the result is still the same.
 We are One.
-We are all connected, and we are all part of the One Energy Field, or the One Supreme Mind, or the One Consciousness, or the One Creative Source.
+We are all connected, and we are all part of the One Energy Field, the One Supreme Mind, the One Consciousness, or the One Creative Source.
 Call it whatever you want, but we are all One.”

 This, my friends, is not a new or a secret.
-In fact, this is the same lie that comes from the oldest lie in the bible when the serpent deceived Adam and Eve.
+In fact, this is the same lie that comes from the oldest lie in the bible, when the serpent deceived Adam and Eve.

 - “You will not certainly die,” the serpent said to the woman.
 For God knows that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil.”
 Genesis 3:4-5 (NIV)

-It’s been over a decade since that book was written, but the deceit from Satan is rampant still today.
+It’s been over a decade since that book was written, but the deceit from Satan is still rampant today.
 You can find modern-day teachers of the law of attraction coming out with books, courses, and coaching.
 Some of the most popular teachers of LOA include: